A Londoner through and through, this author never tires of learning about this incredible city.

-Eventually it spread out and now includes 32 boroughs, 13 in "Inner London" and 19 in "Outer London."
-These include the City of Westminster with its many famous buildings such as the Houses of Parliament and Big Ben, Buckingham Palace and the Westminster Abbey.
+- Eventually, it spread out and now includes 32 boroughs—13 in "Inner London" and 19 in "Outer London."
+These include the City of Westminster, with its many famous buildings such as the Houses of Parliament, Buckingham Palace and Westminster Abbey.

-London now has the tallest building in the European Union, the Shard, which is 1,016 ft tall.
+- London now has the tallest building in the European Union, the Shard, which is 1,016 feet tall.
 It was opened to the public in February 2013.

-The City, at the site of the original Londinium settlement, has many modern skyscrapers, as befits a financial centre.
-The most famous perhaps is the officially called "30 St Mary Axe," which is far better known as "The Gherkin," for pretty obvious reasons when you consider its architecture.
+- The City, at the site of the original Londinium settlement, has many modern skyscrapers, as befits a financial centre.
+The most famous perhaps is officially called "30 St Mary Axe," which is far better known as "The Gherkin," for pretty obvious reasons, when you consider its architecture.

 Facts About the River Thames

 - The Thames is the longest river running completely in England.
 It is 215 miles long.
 Its source is in the Cotswolds, near the village of Kemble, and it spills into the North Sea near Southend.

 - The river appears very brown and dirty.
 This is because of strong tides constantly stirring up its muddy bottom.

 - The river's name is pronounced "Temz".
 Of course, this is not the only word in the English language that is not pronounced as it is spelled, but it is curious for such an important landmark.
 One theory I had heard was that Prince Albert, Queen Victoria's husband, could not pronounce "Thames," being German.
 So as not to embarrass His Highness, everybody said the name the way he did.
 However, a more likely explanation is that the name of the river was always said with a "t" from Celtic times.
 The change to a "th" was made by some intellectual snobs who wanted to make it sound more Greek.
 But the change never took hold in spoken English.